 Five small (10" x 8") paintings from a growing series of works executed in oils using a palette knife.
 Begun in April 2017, they reference documentary photos of U.S atomic testing.
 The surface of each work is the accumulation of several layers of paint, applied rapidly and with no clear idea how the final image will look.
 The surface becomes a record of this process: each layer disturbs, and is disturbed by, the layer beneath.
 It can be said that the resulting image conveys the disruption and the violence, while the medium embodies it.

 The photo in many respects is only a starting point; my intention is never to produce a slavish copy, but rather to exaggerate some elements, while suppressing or omitting others.
-A successful painting achieves a balance, and should transform the cardboard and concrete into something both strange and recognisable.
+A successful painting achieves a balance, and should transform the cardboard and cement into something both strange and recognisable.

 These five small paintings represent initial studies made from the diorama photos described in the last entry.
 They are approx. 12 x 20cm, executed in oils on canvas.
 I intend to make larger paintings from these studies, and for them to join the series titled ‘The Diminished Realm’.

 At the beginning of November I began a new project.
-Rather than rely on found images for the inspiration for paintings, I instead decided to construct a world; I assembled crude structures, landscapes and dioramas from concrete, cardboard, and assorted detritus, before photographing the various scenes.
+Rather than rely on found images for the inspiration for paintings, I instead decided to construct a world; I assembled crude structures, landscapes and dioramas from cement, cardboard, and assorted detritus, before photographing the various scenes.
 The lighting was provided by strong lamp (in this case an archaic overhead projector), and the photos were taken with an iPhone.

 The original intention was to use the assemblages as a ready source of reference for paintings; I may however decide to develop the images as a body of work in their own right.